-- -There are two proposed entrances into the underground parking garage from Mayo Blvd. - -The west access is the main access into the garage for residents, guests, and commercial and retail space customers and utilizes an existing curb cut that aligns with the full movement access to the car dealership to the south. - -The east access into the underground parking garage is for both passenger and truck access and utilizes an existing curb cut that aligns with the full movement access to 73rd Place. - -The parking garage has been designed so that trucks can access each building underground for trash removal, commercial deliveries, as well as resident move ins and move outs.

--Scottsdale Road (Right-in Only)

--There is an existing curb cut where we have designed a right in access for resident and guest vehicles only.
+- -There are two proposed entrances into the underground parking garage from Mayo Blvd. - -The east access is the main access to the garage for residents, guests, public, and retail users.
+A traffic circle is being utilized at this location to allow full movement to the east on Mayo, to the west on Mayo, and to the south along 73rd Place. - -The west access into the underground parking garage is for both passenger and truck access.
+Entry is from west bound traffic along Mayo Blvd into the right-in only drive.
+Exit is right-only onto Mayo Blvd heading west. - -The parking garage has been designed so that trucks can access each building underground for trash removal, commercial deliveries, maintenance vehicles, as well as resident move ins and move outs. - -Scottsdale Road (Right-In Only) - -There is an existing curb cut where we have designed a right-in access for public, retail, guest, and resident parking.